Luis Robert Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.94 team ERA that ranks 10th across all MLB pitching staffs.
+- The Blue Jays' 3.94 team ERA ranks 10th among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 115 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Blue Jays pitchers combine to give up 115 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- In his last appearance on Friday, the righty went six innings against the Boston Red Sox, giving up four earned runs while surrendering five hits.
+- In his most recent time out on Friday, the righty threw six innings against the Boston Red Sox, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.